Equivalence checking for weak bi-Kleene algebra: From expressions to automata

 \end{restatable}

 A straightforward inductive argument now helps us validate the following:

 \begin{restatable}{lem}{restatebrzozowskisoundness} For all $e \in \terms$, we have $L_\Sigma(e) = \sem{e}$. \end{restatable}

-As for fork-acyclicity, the proof comes down to showing that if $e \preceq_\Sigma f$, then the nesting depth of $\parallel$ in $e$ is bounded by that of $f$.
+This covers the correctness of our expressions-to-automata construction as far as the languages are concerned.
+It remains to show that the automaton is also fork-acyclic, which comes down to showing that if $e \preceq_\Sigma f$, then the nesting depth of $\parallel$ in $e$ is bounded by that of $f$.
 Since forks only occur to expressions with strictly lower parallel nesting depth, neither $e$ nor $f$ can support $e \parallel f$.